harttle/liquidjs/README.md

 - [Directus](https://docs.directus.io/): an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
 - [Semgrep](https://github.com/returntocorp/semgrep): Lightweight static analysis for many languages.
 - [Rock](https://www.rockrms.com/): An open source CMS, Relationship Management System (RMS) and Church Management System (ChMS) all rolled into one.
+- [Mitosis](https://github.com/BuilderIO/mitosis): Write components once, run everywhere.
+Compiles to React, Vue, Qwik, Solid, Angular, Svelte, and more.
+- [Pattern Lab](https://patternlab.io/): a frontend workshop environment that helps you build, view, test, and showcase your design system's UI components.
+- [Builder.io](https://www.builder.io/m/developers): the first and only headless CMS with a visual editor that lets you drag and drop with your components, directly within your current site or app.
+Completely API-driven, for cleaner code and simpler workflows.
 - [Microsoft Power Pages](https://learn.microsoft.com/en-us/power-pages/introduction): a secure, enterprise-grade, low-code software as a service (SaaS) platform for creating, hosting, and administering modern external-facing business websites.
 - [Azure API Management developer portal](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-developer-portal): an automatically generated, fully customizable website with the documentation of your APIs.

+Feel free to create a PR or contact me to add your use case into this list!

 ## Financial Support

-If you love LiquidJS or your company is using LiquidJS?
-Please consider [support us on Open Collective or Patreon][financial-support].
+If you love LiquidJS or your company is using LiquidJS, please consider [financial support][financial-support].

 ### Backers
-If you personally like LiquidJS and find it useful to you, you can buy me a coffee!
+If you personally like LiquidJS and find it useful to you, buy me a coffee!💖

 <img src="https://opencollective.com/liquidjs/backers.svg?avatarHeight=72">